-- Remove the squash from the oven and allow it to cool, then scoop out the flesh and set aside.
+- Once tender, remove the squash from the oven, allow it to cool, and then scoop out the flesh and set aside.

-- Warm the olive oil in a large pot over medium heat, then add the onion, celery, and carrots.
+- Warm the olive oil in a large pot over medium heat.

-- Cook until soft, about eight minutes, then add the garlic, chipotle in adobo, and thyme.
+- Add the garlic, chipotle in adobo, and thyme.

-- Next stir in the baked squash, vegetable stock, bourbon, salt, and pepper.
+- Next stir in the roasted squash, vegetable stock, bourbon, salt, and pepper.

-- Reduce the heat and simmer until thickened slightly, about 20 minutes.
+- Reduce the heat to low and simmer until thickened slightly, about 20 minutes.

-- Remove the soup from the heat and either immediately puree with an immersion blender or allow to cool and puree with a food processor or blender.
+- Remove the soup from the heat and puree with an immersion blender.